 How is the diet monitored?

 To check that the diet is producing ketones, ketone levels are checked using a blood test, or a urine analysis stick, which is dipped into a container of your or your child’s urine.
 The blood test involves a small pin prick on the finger (similar to monitoring diabetes).
-You can decide with your doctor which method to use.
+You can decide with your doctor, and dietitian, which method to use.

-A clinical trial at Great Ormond Street Hospital in 2008, and other studies since then, showed that the diet significantly reduced the number of seizures in a proportion of children whose seizures did not respond well to ASMs.
-After three months, around 4 in 10 (38%) children who started the diet had the number of their seizures reduced by over half, and were able to reduce their medication.
-Although not all children had better seizure control, some had other benefits such as increased alertness, awareness and responsiveness.
+A clinical trial at Great Ormond Street Hospital in 2008 showed that around 4 in 10 children (38%) who started a ketogenic diet had reduced seizures and were able to reduce their anti-seizure medication.
+Although not all children had better seizure control, some had other benefits such as increased alertness, awareness, and responsiveness.
+This was the first trial of the

-You can discuss the option of you or your child starting the diet with your GP or paediatrician/neurologist.
+You can discuss the option of starting the diet with your GP or paediatrician/neurologist.

 Further information